 Sail Training International Annual Awards

-These awards are presented to vessels, vessel operators, individuals and organisations that have made a significant contribution to sail training.
-The winners are decided by an STI awards committee and will be announced at the International Sail Training and Tall Ships Conference.
+These awards are presented to vessels, vessel operators, individuals and organisations that have made a significant contribution to Sail Training.
+The winners are decided by a Sail Training International awards committee and are announced at the annual International Sail Training and Tall Ships Conference.

 Sultan Qaboos Sailing Trophy